 A leading indicator predicts your results.
-In other words, it tells you which direction you're trending while there's still time to change the final outcome.
-While leading indicators can be more difficult to measure than lagging indicators, they're also far more easy to influence.
+In other words, it tells you which direction you're trending while there's still time to change the outcome.
+While leading indicators can be more challenging to measure than lagging indicators, they're also far easier to influence.

 Rather than solely focusing on acquiring the customer (the "first sale"), Skok explains you must also focus on keeping them (the "second sale").

-Cost of customer acquisition (CAC) is the average amount of sales and marketing expenses required to acquire one new customer.
+Customer acquisition cost (CAC) is the average amount of sales and marketing expenses required to acquire one new customer.

 Here are some potential components of your CAC: